About Our Research > Frequently Asked Questions

 when you think your child will be most alert (e.g., after nap-time).

 are the Child Development Laboratories?

 behind Barracks Road Shopping Center.
-Free an easy parking is available
+Free parking is available.

 Can I bring along

 another trained research assistant will be happy to look after